Japanese female beauty practices and ideals: Nara (710–793)

 During the Nara period, lips and eyelids were given a red tint, and red beauty spots were painted on the outer corners of the lips and eyes, as well as in between the eyebrows.
 Hikimayu, the removal of natural eyebrows and penciling in new ones was practiced primarily in the upper classes.
 This became a norm for every woman to represent their married status, and until the end of the 19th century this continued.

 Heian (793–1185)

 Teeth blackening during the Heian period, known as ohaguro, involved coating the teeth black with paint, mainly done by the wealthy.
-The black teeth imitated tooth decay, and decay was a status symbol as only the wealthy could afford sweets.
+There are many suspected reasons Japanese people practiced teeth blackening.
+Some sources claim black teeth imitated tooth decay, and decay was a status symbol as only the wealthy could afford sweets.
+Other sources claim it was done purely for aesthetic reasons.
+However, most sources agree that it was a tradition carried out at marrying age to symbolize a woman’s maturity.
 This was used to sustain healthy teeth, as well as enhance sex appeal.
 Plump, round faced women were considered beautiful in this period, symbolising wealth as they were able to afford a lot of food.
 Straight, long black hair was also ideal.
 In essays written in 1002 called The Pillow Book, Sei Shōnagon, a court lady stated that she envied "beautiful, very long hair".